mhassanrasheed/Plant/README.md

 # Plant
-A service which to make
+A service that allows people to better take care of their home garden.
 ## Installing Project
 Before Installing this app make sure you have react native setup.
 Follow the React Native Environment Setup guide to install the Required Dependencies. https://reactnative.dev/docs/environment-setup